 The EU’s Omnibus Directive calling, inter alia, for greater transparency in online shopping, has been in force since the beginning of 2023.
 One of the major changes it has brought about consists in introducing specific regulations related to consumer reviews.
 Any economic operator providing access to product and service reviews must declare whether such reviews are subject to verification.
 If so, the entrepreneur should state how their authenticity is confirmed, and whether all such reviews, including the negative ones, are posted.
 The economic operator is not allowed to state that the reviews have been posted by consumers who were using or purchased a given product if no action has been taken to verify this.
 A fine of up to 10% of turnover may be imposed for such illegal practices.
 The legal changes make it possible to hold accountable not only the companies that offer untrustworthy reviews, but also large e-commerce players failing to sufficiently protect consumers from false reviews published on their websites.

 Consumer Support:

 Phone: +48 801 440 220 or +48 222 66 76 76 – consumer helpline E-mail: porady@dlakonsumentow.pl Consumer Ombudsmen – in your town or district

-Financial Ombudsman – after rejection of the complaint by the financial institution